Shopify/ruby-lsp/jekyll/rails-addon.markdown

 ## Installation

 {: .important }
-> The Rails addon is installed automatically.
+> The Rails add-on is installed automatically.

-Ruby LSP detects Rails projects and installs the [Rails addon](https://github.com/Shopify/ruby-lsp-rails) for you.
+Ruby LSP detects Rails projects and installs the [Rails add-on](https://github.com/Shopify/ruby-lsp-rails) for you.

 ## Runtime Inspection